Las Vegas ATV Accident Lawyer

 Recoverable Damages for an ATV Accident Claim

 If you or someone you care about has been injured in an ATV accident that was caused by another person’s negligent actions, you may be entitled to compensation.
-At Harris & Harris Injury Lawyers, we understand these cases and will work to secure the following:
+A personal injury attorney at Harris & Harris understands these cases and will work to secure the following:

 • Medical Bills: All of your ATV crash-related medical expenses, which can include hospital stays, surgeries, physical therapy, rehabilitation, medications, medical equipment, and any other healthcare costs.